smeenai/roster-downloader/README.md

     source venv/bin/activate
     pip install -r requirements.txt

-Google virtualenv if you're unfamliar with it, and don't forget to deactivate the enviroment once you're done:

-    deactivate

 For usage information, refer to

     python download_roster.py -h

+Google virtualenv if you're unfamliar with it.
+In general, you'll need to activate the virtual environment to be able to run the script:

+    source venv/bin/activate

+and then deactivate it once you're done:

+    deactivate